-36.1 Annual General Meeting
+35.2 Annual General Meeting

-The Company will not hold annual general meetings.
+The Company does not propose to hold annual general meetings.
+Resolutions will be voted upon at extraordinary general meetings.

-36.2 Requisitions of Meetings
+35.3 Requisitions of Meetings

-- (a) The ACD may requisition a general meeting at any time. - (b) Shareholders may also requisition a general meeting of the Company.
-A requisition by shareholders must state the objects of the meeting, be dated, be signed by shareholders who, at the date of the requisition, are registered as holding not less than one-tenth in value of all shares then in issue and the requisition must be deposited at the head office of the Company.
-The ACD must convene a general meeting no later than eight weeks after receipt of such requisition.
+- (a) The ACD and the Depositary may convene a general meeting of the Company at any time in accordance with the FCA Rules.
+The ACD may hold a virtual meeting or a hybrid meeting as this is not inconsistent with any provisions in the Instrument of Incorporation. - (b) Shareholders may request the convening of a general meeting by a requisition which must state the objective of the meeting, be dated, be signed by Shareholders who, at that date, are registered as the Shareholders of Shares representing not less than one-tenth in value of all of the Shares then in issue and the requisition must be deposited at the head office of the Company or with the Depositary.
+The ACD must convene a general meeting no later than eight weeks after receipt of such requisition. - (c) Any Shareholder who participates remotely in a hybrid meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights as a Shareholder who is physically present at the meeting. - (d) Any Shareholder who participates in a virtual meeting by the means specified in the notice is deemed to be present at the meeting and has the same rights that the Shareholder would have at a physical meeting.